How to become a more attentive driver in eight weeks?

 Results

-The results showed a significant improvement in participants' attention, especially in the test group that received SMS reminders.
+The results showed a significant improvement in the participants' attention, especially in the test group that received SMS reminders.
 A key finding was that participants in both groups actively adopted new strategies, such as using voice control instead of holding their mobile phones.
-The Norwegian Public Roads Administration used the results to create a new, national campaign aiming to increase attention amongst more drivers.
+The Norwegian Public Roads Administration used the results to create a new, national campaign aiming to get even more people to become more attentive drivers.

 What could be improved?